ash-faque/ash-faque/README.md

 👋 Hi, I’m Ashfaque P P

-👀 I’m interested in most of the things

-🌱 I’m currently trying on learning new things

-💞️ I’m looking to collaborate with your things

-📫 Mail me at ashfaqueppbtr@gmail.com
+I’m an automotive software engineer interested in process automation and recreational programming practice

+Its really good to see you here & keep in touch